 Novelty meals in cities like Singapore are typically found atop towering skyscrapers or between the pages of the latest Michelin Guide.
 But if you’re looking to really surprise your date with something different, why not take to the water?
 The Royal Albatross – Singapore’s only four-mast, 22-sail luxury Tall Ship – offers an idyllic opportunity to cruise the shoreline while enjoying a three-course meal, live entertainment and the city’s sparkling horizon from a distance.

+Planning to pop the question?
+There’s a range of special packages to choose from, including a proposal package (from $390 per couple) that goes up to $2945 per couple, which includes a four-course meal, champagne and a personal butler.
 If the sea breeze and magnificent views aren’t enough to get you in the mood, the three-piece band covers all the best love ballads and even gets the dance floor going post-dinner!

 Bistecca Tuscan Steakhouse